evolv-ai/env-integrations/metrics/README.md

 [Adding an integration to the Evolv Manager](https://github.com/evolv-ai/env-integrations/blob/main/README.md)

 ## Config concepts
-The config support the creation of metrics through inheritance and conditions.
+The config supports the creation of metrics through inheritance and conditions.

 ### Inheritance
 Inheritance is the idea of passing down common information (defined as attributes) to decendents of the current metric.
 The decendents can override the inerited attributes (and this is needed if you want to use Conditions).
 The mechanism of a metric passing inherited values is through the use of tge `apply` attribute.
 When `apply` is present.
 The current metric is classified as an Abstract Metirc.